john-cd/rust_howto/bk/drafts/links/books.md

 - The [Embedded Rust Book](https://doc.rust-lang.org/stable/embedded-book)⮳.{{hi:Embedded}}
 - The [Embedded Rust Book](https://docs.rust-embedded.org/book/intro/index.html)⮳.
-- The [Discovery Book](https://docs.rust-embedded.org/discovery)⮳: Introduction to microcontrollers and how to use Rust with them.
+- The [Discovery Book](https://docs.rust-embedded.org/discovery)⮳: Introduction to microcontrollers and how to use Rust with them.{{hi:Microcontrollers}}
 - The [Rust on ESP Book](https://docs.esp-rs.org/book)⮳ for Espressif devices.
   - [Embedded Rust (no_std) on Espressif](https://docs.esp-rs.org/no_std-training)⮳.
   - [Embedded Rust on Espressif](https://docs.esp-rs.org/std-training)⮳.